Devang-Shah-49/Devang-Shah-49/README.md

 - 👋 Hello, I’m Devang Shah
-- 🌱 Currently, I am a First Year Computer Engineering Student at DJSCE,Mumbai.
+- 🌱 Currently, I'm a First Year Computer Engineering Student at DJSCE,Mumbai.
 - 👀 I’m interested in Web & App Development along with Programming and Creatives.
+- 🔭 I’m trying to gather information regarding all the works within my reach❤
+- 💛 For the timing, I'm just craving to learn and explore more and more stuff✨
 - 💻 Skill Set:
     1. Languages : C++, Python, C
     2. Frontend : HTML , CSS
-    3. Tools : MS Excel, Word, PowerPoint, Photo/Video Editor & Creatives.
+    3. Tools : MS Excel, Word, PowerPoint, Photo/Video Editor & Creatives
-    4. Management
+    4. Management and Team-work
-- 💞️ I’m looking to collaborate on Open Source Projects to enhance my skillset and learn to work on a project with a variety of people.
+- 💞️ I’m looking to collaborate on Open Source Projects to enhance my skillset and learn to work on a project with a variety of people👬
 - 📫 I love connecting with different people so if you want to say hi, I'll be happy to meet you!
 Reach me at:
     1. Mail I'd - devangvshah16@gmail.com
     2. LinkedIn - https://www.linkedin.com/in/devang-shah-63a29b210